cryostatio/cryostat-operator/README.md

 setting the environment variables `IMAGE_NAMESPACE` and `OPERATOR_NAME`.
 `IMAGE_VERSION` can also be set to override the tagged version.

-To create an OLM bundle, use `make bundle`.
+`make bundle` will create an OLM bundle.
 This will generate a CSV, CRDs and other manifests, and other required configurations for an OLM bundle versioned with version `$IMAGE_VERSION` in the `bundle/` directory. `make bundle-build` will create an OCI image of this bundle, which can then be pushed to an image repository such as `quay.io`.

+`make catalog-build` will build an OCI image of the operator catalog (i.e. index) with version `$IMAGE_VERSION` that includes the bundle image of the same version.

 # Setup / Deployment
 ## Bundle Deployment